cieranalmondOcto/gitbook-demo/README.md

 * Check approval request within Github > Gitbook using Slack approval
 * Review change logs to ensure changes and reviews are present in Github logs

+## 🧪  Other Test-cases

+what else can we add?